 In 1994, the Australian Coroners’ Society commissioned the National Injury Surveillance Unit of the Australian Institute of Health and Welfare to undertake a feasibility study on a national database for coronial information.
 This study was funded by the Australian Commonwealth Department of Health and Aged Care.
 It recommended the establishment of a national database, and the recommendations were taken up by the Australian Coroners’ Society.

 In September 1997, the Australian Coroners’ Society endorsed a business plan for the development and management of the NCIS, put forward by a consortium called the Monash University National Centre for Coronial Information (MUNCCI).
 The consortium was made up of the Victorian Institute of Forensic Medicine (a statutory agency of the Victorian Department of Justice and Community Safety, which also hosts the Department of Forensic Medicine at Monash University), Monash University’s Department of Epidemiology and Preventive Medicine, and the Monash University Accident Research Centre.

 The NCIS was managed by MUNCCI until 2004.
 The Victorian Institute of Forensic Medicine subsequently managed the system from 2004-2012.
-Since 2012, the NCIS has been part of the Victorian Department of Justice and Community Safety through the Service, Strategy and Reform Division.
+Since then, the NCIS has been part of the Victorian Department of Justice and Community Safety.

 The value of the NCIS increases every year as more cases are added to this vast evidence base.
 The NCIS is a ‘work in progress,’ much like our understandings of preventable death.